"If you see something, say something"

 What does the Whistleblower Act say?

-The Whistleblower Act (RCW 42.40) provides an avenue for state employees to report suspected improper govermental actions.
+The Whistleblower Act (RCW 42.40) provides an avenue for state employees to report suspected improper governmental actions.

 The Legislative intent is to encourage state employees to report improper governmental actions.
 The law makes retaliation against people who file whistleblower assertions unlawful and authorizes remedies should it occur.

-The State Auditor's Office investigates and reports on assertions of improper governmental action.
+The State Auditor's Office investigates and reports on assertions of improper governmental actions made by a state employee as reported by another state employee.
 The procedures are different for assertions that are brought against judicial officers of the Supreme Court and the Court of Appeals (see Question 5 for more information).

 You can read the full provisions on the Washington State Legislature's web page.